hhc97/steam_achievement_tracker/README.md

 4. After your games list has loaded, you can click on each game in the list and go to its corresponding [Game Achievements](#game-achievements) page to look at an overview of all achievements in the game.

 5. On the right-side panel, you have your friends list.
 This is where you can see all incoming friend requests (that you can choose to accept or decline), as well as your current friends list.
-You may send a friend request to a user if you know their username using the 'Add friend' input field and 'Add' button.
+You may send a friend request to a user if you know their username using the 'Enter Friend Name' input field and 'Add' button.
 You may remove a friend by clicking on the delete icon next to their name, and you can also click on a friend to start a chat with them.
 The timestamps for messages are accurate, chat history will persist across different sessions and is unique to each pair of users.
 ![](readme_images/dashboard_friend_chat.PNG)

 6. Clicking the [Settings](#account-settings) button on the top right hand corner will bring you to the Account Settings page.